Mount Lawley Dentist Explains What Are Dental Crowns?

-A dental crown is a type of prosthetic that is fixed to your tooth, designed to protect and support it.
-With a good set of dental crowns, you never have to worry about your teeth further losing their structural integrity or being weakened.
+A dental crown sometimes also referred to as a “custom-made dental cap” is a type of prosthesis that is placed over a tooth, either for protection or cosmetic enhancement.
+Crowns are made to cover a tooth where conservative fillings are insufficient to restore function and shape.
+Crowns are designed to protect and support teeth that are cracked, damaged or heavily filled.
+With dental crowns, you never have to worry about your teeth losing their structural integrity or being weakened.

 Frequently Asked Questions: Dental Crowns